nGeorgit/selenium-gui/README.md

 # selenium-gui
-An app to do selenium simple tasks with a gui.
+An app to do selenium simple tasks with a gui using tkinter.